Oud: The King of Perfumery, A Legacy of Royal Fragrance

 Smoky: Oud has a distinct smoky aroma that can be both comforting and intriguing.

-Earthy: Oud often has a warm, earthy scent that is reminiscent of the forest.
+Earthy: Oud typically presents a warm, earthy fragrance, evoking the essence of a forest.

 Oud in Perfumery